 What is your boy-to-staff ratio?

 Whetstone’s greatest strength is its extremely low 3:1 boy-to-staff ratio.
 Because relationship-building is so fundamental to the therapeutic environment, this is something we feel very strongly about.
 While Missouri’s licensing limit is 8:1, we believe such a standard dramatically hinders the quality of care.
-In contrast, Whetstone has a seven year track record of maintaining a 3:1 ratio…or lower.
+In contrast, Whetstone has a ten year track record of maintaining a 3:1 ratio…or lower.

 What is your daily structure like?